proto4426/PissoortThesis/README.md

 ```coffee
 runExample('neural_networks')
 ```
 Parralel computing is used for efficiency.
-Click on the "informations" tab for more explanations.
+Click on the "informations" tab in the application for more explanations.
+Here is a very quick summary...
 ![gap_test](https://github.com/proto4426/LaTeX_new/blob/master/gif/NN_small.gif)

 ### 5. Bayesian Analysis
 Present the Bayesian Analysis applied in Chapter **7** in the thesis.
-This app also provides convenient tools to visualize the effects of changing the (hyper)parameters of the model(s).
+This app also provides convenient tools to visualize the effects of changing the (hyper)parameters of the model(s), diagnostics, Predictive Posterior, ...
 ```coffee
 runExample('Bayesian')
 ```
+Click on the "informations" tab in the application for more explanations.
+Here is a very quick GIF summary :
 ![gap_test](https://github.com/proto4426/LaTeX_new/blob/master/gif/Bayes.gif)